HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 The nicest reason put forth is we like to observe human nature, though morbid curiosity also has been suggested, along with the possibility that watching other people's fatal mistakes helps us feel superior.
 Another reason is that watching documentaries about murders teaches how to avoid being murdered.

-Whatever the reason, my wife and I are hooked.
-We watch even though most of these programs are annoying, often failing to address obvious questions about a case.
+We watched even though several such programs are annoying, often failing to address obvious questions about a case.
 In order to create suspense, they also delay revealing information that was available early in an investigation.
-Occasionally a program will do such a bad job that my wife or I will become impatient in the middle of an episode and go online to read how the case was resolved.
+"Dateline" and "20/20" often take much too long to tell their stories.
+Occasionally a program stretched its story so long that my wife or I quit in the middle of an episode and went online to read how the case was resolved.

-For example, the murder often takes place in a house on a quiet, tree-lined street in a peaceful neighborhood, where things like this never happen ... but, of course, they obviously do.
+For example, the murder often takes place in a house on a quiet, tree-lined street in a peaceful neighborhood, where things like this never happen ... but, of course, they do.

 The murder occurs in a town that is: